Jezkazgan: History

 The city was created in 1938 in connection with the exploitation of the rich copper deposits.
 In 1973, a large mining and metallurgical complex was constructed to the southeast to smelt the copper that until then had been sent elsewhere for processing.
 Other metal ores mined and processed locally are manganese and iron.
 Also in 1973, the city became the administrative center of the newly formed Dzhezkazgan Oblast, created out of Karaganda Oblast.
-In 1997, Dzhezkazgan (at this point Jezkazgan) Oblast was liquidated and the city became part of Karaganda Oblast once again.
+In 1997, Dzhezkazgan (at this point Jezkazgan) Oblast was dissolved and the city became part of Karaganda Oblast once again.
 On 16 March 2022, It was announced by Kazakh President Kassym-Jomart Tokayev that Jezkazgan would become the administrative center of the new Ulytau Region.
 His decree came into force on 8 June 2022, thus making Zhezqazghan the administrative center of a Region once again.

 During the Soviet era, Zhezqazghan was the site of a Gulag labor camp, Kengir, mentioned in Aleksandr Solzhenitsyn's book The Gulag Archipelago, and Alexander Dolgun's "An American In The Gulag", and the period of forced resettlement of Koreans from the Russian Far East.